 Here are your main choices, and a few things to think about to help you pick between them.

-TSR member Mil23333 describes their experience with A-levels: “The teachers generally treat you more like adults, so it is nicer [than GCSEs] in that way.
+The Student Room member Mil23333 describes their experience with A-levels.
+“The teachers generally treat you more like adults, so it is nicer [than GCSEs] in that way.
 However, the workload is massively increased.
 I wouldn't say it’s something to worry about though because as long as you stay organised and on top of things you will adjust fine.”

-At the end of the two years you’ll take exams to get your final mark.
-Once you’re done, you can use your A-levels to go to university or jump straight into the world of work, whether as an apprentice or in an entry-level position.
+At the end of the two years you’ll take exams to get your final grades.
+Once you’re done, you might choose to go to university or jump straight into the world of work, whether as an apprentice or in an entry-level position.

 A-levels might suit you if: